ligi/docs/docs/trezor-faq/_sources/affiliate.rst.txt

 ---------------------------

 Confirmed Rewards are Rewards for non-cancelled and non-refunded Orders older than 35 days.
-We are waiting for 35 days because the clients have a no questions asked return right that can be applied during 15 days after receiving their order.
+We are waiting for 35 days because the clients have a no questions asked return right that can be applied within 15 days after receiving their order.
 The delivery usually takes between 2 days to 2 or 3 weeks.

 What are Total pending or Unconfirmed Rewards?